mohandarsi/CPlusPlus/EmScripten/README.md

 # EMScripten with CMake with Visual code on windows

-Create an build folder  after cloning

-Open VSCode
-From VS Code - Run tasks
-1) Run Ninja Task - To generate project files in Build folder.
-2) TODO Run Ninja build

 ###SetUp
 - Install Emscripten and place the SDK in C:/EmScripten/
 - Install VS Code
+- Install CMake and Ninja
-- Install Extensions
+- Install Extensions  (not mandatory)
       Microsoft c++
       Cmake

+### Build

+Create an *build* folder  in the project directory if not exists.

+Open VSCode
+From VS Code - Run following tasks
+1) Run Generate  - To generate project files in Build folder.
+2) Run Build - Produces webasm in Build directory

 ###Execute
 Run follwoing command in command promt from build directory.